adarshshajub/SMART-ALIMS/readme.md

 SNOW_PASS=
 </pre>

-Note: To generate a Secret Key execute below code in terminal add the result value in the .env file
+Note: To generate a Secret Key execute below code in terminal and add the result value in the .env file
 <pre>
 python -c 'import secrets; print(secrets.token_hex(16))'
 </pre>